 For a good few years now I’ve been trying to get the hunters to take pictures of the truffles as they find them.
-They are usually too preoccupied with the job of getting the truffles out of the ground to bother photographing the event.
+They are usually too preoccupied with the job of getting the truffles out of the ground to remember to photograph the event.
 I really hope that this post will encourage them to keep a record.

 This wasn’t the biggest truffle they found this morning but it was probably the prettiest.